 As time has gone on, Allan has had his difficulties.
 His wife is dealing with secondary breast cancer.
 He had shingles, then a minor stroke, then a fall.
 On his way to the hospital after one calamity he told the ambulance driver, “This can’t be my last journey.
 I’ve a ghostwriter you know!”
 Worried that Allan wouldn’t get to see his book in print, I suggested we publish his stories online in a blog format.
 That way, Allan gets to see his story published chapter by chapter and doesn’t have to wait.
 He has the potential of an immediate audience (an idea which he loves), and he also gets the multimedia experience that an online format can offer.
 Songs, sketches, photographs, anything he mentions in his own story can be fleshed out and placed in its historical context.
 I had the most wonderful time researching the music and writing up his chapter on 1940s jazz.

 When I go to Allan’s house today, I will share the jazz chapter online with him.
 It’s been a while.
 I suspect he will tell me off for picking the wrong songs, but I know that he will be thrilled to see and hear some of his old buddies singing along with his story.
 Our progress on the book may be slow, but it doesn’t matter.
-We’ve both discovered that it is the process that is the most satisfying thing.
-We have become friends.
-My last email from Allan began, “Dearest Kelly”.
-Not “dear”, but “dearest”.
-I know that I cheer him up.
-It is a joy to see the book project re-awakening Allan’s old verve.
+I know that just talking about his life cheers him up.
 Seeing a ghost is doing him a world of good.
-Today, I’m hoping Allan will play me the record that he made with Ken Colyer.
-Don’t know who that is?
-Read Allan’s blog.
-He’ll be delighted to know you were there.